-where $\psi_k$ is the message function, $\bigoplus$ is an aggregating function, and $\phi_k$ is an update function.
-Table \ref{table:popular_gnn} summarize the choice for $\psi_k, \phi_k, \bigoplus$ in four popular GNNs.
+where $\psi_k$ is a message function, $\bigoplus$ is an aggregating function, and $\phi_k$ is an update function.
+Table \ref{table:popular_gnn} summarizes the choice for $\psi_k, \phi_k$, and $\bigoplus$ in four popular GNN {architectures}.
 We give further discussion on how \Eqref{eq:general_mpnn} accommodates different designs of GNNs in Appendix \ref{sec:mpnn}.
 From now on, we will use MPNN and GNN interchangeably.

+Traditionally, GNNs are designed to operate directly on the input graphs.
+In many cases, this leads to significant downsides due to possible undesirable characteristics of the dataset.
+Hence, it has been proposed that by conducting the learning process on a modified version of the input graphs, we can improve upon the scale and performance of graph models \cite{hamilton2017, digl}.
+One such approach is known as graph rewiring, which involves modifying the set of edges $\gE$ within a graph as a preprocessing step.
+We give a brief overview of two novel rewiring algorithms, SDRF \cite{topping2022} and FoSR \cite{karhadkar2022}, along with a comparison between them and our proposed method in Section \ref{sec:borf}.

-\subsection{The over-smoothing and over-squashing issues of GNNs}
+\subsection{The Over-smoothing and Over-squashing Issues of GNNs}